cloudmesh-community/sp19-516-124/azure.md

 A VM can be started through the Portal as follows: @fig:start-button.

-* On the overview tqb, a VM can be started by clicking the `Start` button.
+* On the overview tab, a VM can be started by clicking the `Start` button.

 ![Start button](images/start-button.png){#fig:start-button}